 Some Grail members in the USA have formed a Grail-UN resource group which works particularly with the Commission on the Status of Women and the Commission on Sustainable Development.

 - An International General Assembly (IGA) is convened every five years.
-It is composed of persons who together represent what is vital and operative in the Grail and is preceded by a time of consultation with the whole membership.
+It is composed of delegates from countries where the Grail is established and other persons who together represent what is vital and operative in the Grail and is preceded by a time of consultation with the whole membership.
 The Assembly is concerned with strengthening unity of spirit and purpose and giving fresh impetus to the varied expressions of the common mission in different social and cultural contexts.
 The Assembly is the primary decision-making body of the International Grail.

 - An International Leadership Team (ILT) consisting of three Grail women is elected every four years by the whole membership.
 The ILT offers creative stimulus and fosters continuity of development in line with the decisions of the IGA.